 My very first pair of Nike sneakers were a pair of "Marathon" in 1975.
 They were blue nylon with a white SWOOSH.
 I got them before I went to summer school that year.
 Summer school was a blast!
-There wasn't much to do on The Farm during the time I was home from college, I graduated with about 12 more hours than I had to have.
+There wasn't much to do on The Farm during the time I was home from college, I graduated with twelve more hours than I had to have.
 I did do a lot of mowing before and after summer school in both 1975 and 1976.
 I could pretty much get The Farm mowed during the breaks before and after summer school.

 Nike had a very interesting feature inside the lid of their box: they listed their entire product line and what they were designed for.
 They had a high-top basketball model ("Blazer"), a low-top basketball model ("Bruin"), and a tennis model ("Wimbledon").
 As I remember, the rest of them were intended for running!